NBizzell/time-lapse-crystals/Lesson-2/worksheet2.md

 at the command line use the command `nano pythontl.py`

-2. Type the code eactly as it appears below into the file:
+2. Type the code exactly as it appears below into the file:

 ```
 import time